 EDM Services recently completed the sixth installation of their patented TripWire® System.
-This system reduces the likelihood and consequences of incidents caused by third party damage, theft, and terrorist activity.
-The sixth system was installed for PEMEX, Mexico’s state owned oil company on their Burgos – Penitas project in Reynosa Tamaulipas Mexico.
-The TripWire® system provides third party and terrorism protection for a crude oil pipeline, approximately 21 kilometers in length.
+This system reduces the likelihood and consequences of incidents caused by third-party damage, theft, and terrorist activity.
+The sixth system was installed for PEMEX, Mexico’s state-owned oil company on their Burgos – Penitas project in Reynosa Tamaulipas Mexico.
+The TripWire® system provides third-party and terrorist protection for a crude oil pipeline, approximately 21 kilometers in length.

 To date, we are pleased to report the following regarding our installations:

 - There has never been a third party or other caused release from any pipeline protected by our patented TripWire® system.